BloomTech-Labs/crime-statistics-for-travelers-fe/README.md

 #  Crime Statistics For Travelers

-1️⃣ You can find the deployed project[Here](https://crime-statistics-master.netlify.com/).
+1️⃣ You can find the deployed project [Here](https://crimestatsfortravelers.com/).

 ## 4️⃣ Contributors